Extracting Error Thresholds through the Framework of Approximate Quantum Error Correction Condition: Imperfect state preparation

-Although there is a subtlety that the $R\rightarrow 1$ and $n\rightarrow \infty$ limits are not compatible with the perturbative expansion, it nonetheless suggests that the imperfect code cannot suppress $S^{(R)}(\Lambda+B||\Lambda)$ to $0$ and lead to a phase transition at $1/\beta=0$ for any $R>1$.
-In the $n\rightarrow\infty$ limit where the third term of the Hamiltonian \eqref{eq:partition2} is negligible, $S^{(R)}(\Lambda+B||\Lambda)$ is monotonically increasing with $1/\beta$ following from Griffiths-Kelly-Sherman inequality \cite{Griffiths,Kelly,jiangDualityFreeEnergy2019}.
-The divergent coefficient $\sqrt{n}$ in Eq. \eqref{eq:expansion} indicates a sudden jump at $e^{-4\beta} \rightarrow 0$.
+The coefficient $\sqrt{n}$ suggests that the imperfect code cannot suppress $S^{(R)}(\Lambda+B||\Lambda)$ to $0$ by increasing $n$.
+Consequently the phase transition is located at $1/\beta=0$ for any $R>1$ (detailed discussions are in Appendix \ref{sec:SIII}).
 Then we extrapolate to $R\rightarrow 1$ and conclude that the intrinsic threshold is at $e^{-4\beta}=0$ or $\beta \rightarrow +\infty$.
-In other words, the parameter region below the intrinsic threshold is $1/\beta=0$ and $p< p_c \sim 0.11$.
+In other words, the parameter region below the intrinsic threshold is $1/\beta=0$ and $p< p_c \sim 0.11$, as shown in the phase diagram Fig. \ref{fig3}.
 Our theoretical framework correctly conveys the insight that information encoded in imperfectly prepared toric code \eqref{eq:preparation} subjected to single-qubit Pauli errors is irrecoverable, regardless of the decoding strategy employed.
 This is also compatible with our previous result in Ref. \cite{zhao2023lattice}, where we assumed a specific noisy decoding procedure.